CSCfi/rems/docs/configuration.md

 ## Localization

-Default language used in the application is English.
-To change the behaviour an optional key `:default-language` to your production environment's `config.edn` file.

-Localization files are located under `resources/translations`.
-To change a text simply provide a new value for the key you want to change.
+To add localization in a new language, copy one of the files in `resources/translations` and change the texts.
+Configure `:languages` to include the new language.
+You can change the default language by configuring `:default-language`.

 ## Themes